haradakunihiko/react-confirm/README.md

 const Confirmation2: ConfirmDialog<Props, Response> = (props) => (<Dialog></Dialog>)
 ```

-Ensure to specify both the dialog component's `Props` and the response value `Response` when using these types.
-These typings will be especially useful when defining functions to display the dialog.
+When defining your dialog component, set both the `Props` for the dialog and the `Response` value to be passed when the dialog closes.
+This will be handy when calling the dialog.